vieuxtemps/neo-mousekeys/README.md

 To map a double press to the Enable command, such as double pressing `Left Ctrl` within a small timeframe, simply set `EnableDouble=LControl`.

+If you whish to set the Enable command to a single modifier key (such as RControl), while still being able to use related hotkeys such as `RControl+W`, set `DelayActivationWithSingleModifierKey=1`.

 ### Using key names directly
 If you want to set activation keys as a single key, use keynames found in the official [documentation](https://www.autohotkey.com/docs/v1/KeyList.htm#modifier) (common keys: LControl, LWin, LAlt, LShift, RAlt, RWin, RControl, Space).